isinaltinkaya/vcfgl/README.md

   - `2`: Simulate errors in the reported quality scores and genotype likelihoods (requires `--beta-variance`)
 - `-bv, --beta-variance FLOAT`: Designated variance for the beta distribution
 - `-GL, --gl-model 1|[2]`: Genotype likelihood model to be used in simulation
-  - `1`: Genotype likelihood model with correlated errors (samtools model)
+  - `1`: Genotype likelihood model with correlated errors (Li model)
-  - `2`: Canonical genotype likelihood model with independent errors (GATK model)
+  - `2`: Canonical genotype likelihood model with independent errors (McKenna model)
 - `--gl1-theta FLOAT [0.83]`: Theta parameter for genotype likelihood model 1 (requires `-GL 1`)
 - `--platform [0]|1`: Use platform specification
 - `--precise-gl [0]|1`: Use precise error probabilities in the genotype likelihood calculation (requires `-GL 2`)